shnewto/limbo_pass/README.md

 ### Cloudflare Pages

+Configure Cloudflare Pages with:
+- **Build command**: `bash build.sh`
+- **Build output directory**: `dist`

-- Cloudflare Pages will automatically build and deploy on every push to your main branch.
+Cloudflare Pages will automatically build and deploy on every push to your main branch.

-- Alternatively, you can deploy manually using Wrangler
+Alternatively, you can deploy manually using Wrangler:

 ```sh
 npm install -g wrangler